-The tax credit will be subject to the taxpayer's request and the approval by the Secretary of the Treasury of an administrative determination.
-You must include with the return copy of the Administrative Determination issued by the Department of the Treasury.
+The tax credit will be subject to the taxpayer's request and the approval by the Secretary of an administrative determination.
+You must include with the return copy of the Administrative Determination issued by the Department.

 Line 4 - Enter the amount of credit for construction investment in urban centers.
 Every person that carries out a construction or improvement project in an urban center, as provided by law, may qualify to claim a credit against the tax.